The 69th British Eastercon and National Science Fiction Convention

-The usual gubbins were on offer as ever, a chance to listen to The Archers for those who wished to, Filk music, (which Jon Boden was eager to participate in personally), and lots of events just for the children.
+The usual gubbins were on offer as ever, a chance to listen to The Archers (an extra to the programme and not provided by the organisers) for those who wished to, Filk music, (which Jon Boden was eager to participate in personally), and lots of events just for the children.

 There was poetry, and much comedy, including a brilliant sketch at the 'Fast Forward' end of the pier style show, with Adrian Tchaikovsky rendered (intentionally) speechless as three lady SF writers lambasted male SF author obsessions such as naming spaceships and swords and not letting him get a word in edgeways.
 (10-minute sketch here.)

 Other 'Follycon Fast Forward' set pieces included poetry by Richard Stephenson, wearing a hard hat for his word and world building, a savagely accurate recreation of how British workers take their tea breaks, and a ten minute re-enactment of The Empire Strikes Back, complete with cardboard At-At’ and one cast member playing both Luke and Leila.